mlorentedev/astrowind/src/content/blog/2024-02-18/en.md

 ---
-title: "The Harmony of DevOps and SRE"
+title: 'The Harmony of DevOps and SRE'
-description: "In the fast-paced kitchen of software development, two crucial roles emerge to ensure a smooth operation: the chef and the kitchen assistant.
-In our tech world, these roles are represented by DevOps and Site Reliability Engineering (SRE)."
+description: 'In the fast-paced kitchen of software development, two crucial roles emerge to ensure a smooth operation: the chef and the kitchen assistant.
+In our tech world, these roles are represented by DevOps and Site Reliability Engineering (SRE).'
 pubDate: 2024-02-18
-heroImage: '/img/2024-02-18/waterfall-model.png'
 lang: 'en'
 ---